altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 There are other places you can look.
 There is not much there - and I would not go poking around...
 You still have...
-That thing inside you, what is left of it anyway...
+That thing inside you, what is remaining of it anyway...
 Best not to accidentally look at it.'
 "M::But the right is safe?"
 'R::The right is safe, I built that myself.